otsaloma/catapult/README.md

 * Window positioning might not work, which means that the Catapult window will be positioned on your screen wherever your window manager defaults to or considers appropriate.
+You can configure your window manager to center all new windows by default, which should center the Catapult window (excluding the search results).

 ### Developers